wpwing-dev/wpwing-table-of-contents-block/readme.txt

 Select the block and select "group" in the context menu.
 Apply "background color", "link color" and "text color" to this group.
 "WPWing Table of Contents Block" will inherit these styles.
 You would like to use this styled "WPWing Table of Contents Block" group next time you write a post?
 Convert it to a reusable block.

 == Screenshots ==

-1. Table of Content block in Gutenberg editor
+1. Editor with Table of Contents block
-2. Table of Content in the post
+2. Block inserter section
+3. Block editor section
+4. Block settings section

 == Changelog ==

-= 1.0.0 =
+= 1.0.0 - 08/06/2022 =

-* Release
+* Initial release